 Let’s return to our example of the broken window to see how bias might influence our conclusions.
 Let’s assume Phyllis has a history of breaking windows.
 Fred has no history of breaking windows.
 We don’t know why Phyllis broke windows, only that she did.
 Does this information increase the probability that Phyllis broke the window?
 No. It should not.
 This is biased historical information.
 This has nothing to do with the facts of the current situation.
 So, this information about Phyllis doesn’t bring us a higher degree of probability of certainty.
 This isn’t additional proof additional Phyllis broke the window.
 In fact, if Fred knew about her history perhaps he broke to get Phillis in trouble.
 However, this information could taint our view of the facts.

 Ad Hominem Argument

 This is a type of ad hominem argument. (ad hominem is Latin for “to the man” or “to the person”[).
 This is a strategy to discredit the reputation of the individual.
 This taints any argument they may have.
 You can find this in heavy use in politics.
 Even though this a false argument, it is an effective tactic for influencing the outcome of important decisions.

 Improper Use of Premises to Form Conclusions

-Another common problem is stating the conclusion of an argument in terms of absolute certainty of deductive reasoning when it’s not supported by the premise statements or the facts.
+Another common problem is stating the conclusion in terms of absolute certainty when it’s not supported by the premise statements or the facts.
 Whenever the conclusion goes beyond the facts of the premise statements, the conclusion should be stated as a probability rather than a complete certainty.
 However, it is extremely rare to see conclusions as probabilities in the realm of spirituality or especially theology.

 The following example outlines this common error as it relates to our case of the broken window.